kartikey-g8/kartikey-g8/README.md

 ## 🧠 About Me
 Hi there!
 I’m Kartikey, a Computer Science Engineering undergraduate at **Thapar Institute of Engineering and Technology** (CGPA: 9.0/10) with a strong interest in machine learning, computer vision, and data analytics.
-I enjoy working on projects that bridge data, automation, and real-world problem solving, especially in healthcare and AI-powered applications.
+I enjoy working on projects that bridge data, automation, and real-world problem solving.

 ---